RPirruccio/resume-lm/memory-bank/systemPatterns.md

 ## 5. Critical Implementation Paths

-*   **AI Resume Tailoring:**
+*   **AI Resume Tailoring (New Architecture):**
-    1. User selects a base resume and a target job.
+    1. User selects a base resume and a target job within the Next.js frontend.
-    2. Frontend sends data to a server action/API route.
+    2. Frontend sends data (base resume JSON, job details/URL, user preferences) via a server action or API route to an intermediary layer that calls the LangGraph Backend API.
-    3. Backend retrieves job details and resume content.
-    4. Content is passed to an LLM via Vercel AI SDK with appropriate prompts (defined in `src/lib/prompts.ts`) and schema (`simplifiedResumeSchema` from `src/lib/zod-schemas.ts`).
-    5. LLM returns tailored resume content (JSON object).
+    3. The LangGraph Backend API (Python/Docker service) processes the input through its cognitive agent architecture:
+        *   **Input Processing Subgraph:** Scrapes/parses job details, extracts key requirements.
+        *   **Resume Drafting Subgraph:** Generates tailored resume sections using LLMs, applying STAR methodology.
+        *   **ATS Optimization Subgraph:** Evaluates the draft using Resume-Matcher, calculates ATS score, identifies missing keywords.
+        *   **Quality Gate (Supervisor):** If ATS score is low, loops back to Resume Drafting with feedback.
+        *   **Human Review Subgraph (Optional):** Presents draft for user approval/revision requests.
+        *   **Format Optimization Subgraph:** Finalizes resume structure for PDF and database compatibility.
+    4. The LangGraph API returns the final tailored resume (JSON), ATS report, and change summary.
-    6. Backend saves the new tailored resume to the `resumes` table.
+    5. The Next.js backend saves the new tailored resume to the `resumes` table in Supabase.
-    7. Frontend displays the tailored resume.
+    6. Frontend displays the tailored resume and associated reports.
 *   **PDF Generation:**
     1. User views a resume.
     2. Resume data is passed to `ResumePDFDocument` component.